Moonta, South Australia: Geography and climate

-Local economy
+Economy

 Tourism is a significant local industry, focusing on the availability of beach-side accommodation, including several caravan parks, holiday houses, bed and breakfast and a motel.
 The nearby locations of Moonta Bay, Port Hughes and Simms Cove are on the foreshore and are rapidly developing.
 They are extremely popular locations for retirement and holiday makers.
 The beaches, with fine white sand, are popular with recreational anglers and sailboarders.
 The natural state of the coast has largely been retained.
 The popular three-day Kernewek Lowender Cornish festival is also held every odd year in May in the Copper Coast towns of Moonta, Kadina and Wallaroo, with events staged across the three towns over several days.
-It was awarded South Australia’s Inaugural Top Tourist Town by TICSA in 2021.
+It was awarded South Australia's Inaugural Top Tourist Town by TICSA in 2021.

 The National Trust of South Australia operates a number of heritage attractions in adjacent Moonta Mines, including a narrow gauge railway through the former mining works, a museum in the former Moonta Mines Model School, a sweet shop, former mining cottage and surviving buildings associated with the mines.
 The former Moonta railway station is now a visitor information centre.